A Coruña city guide

 Galicia, located in Northwest Spain is a region with a very distinctive culture in Spain.
-Mainly known to tourists thanks to its capital, Santiago de Compostela, Galicia boasts sandy beaches, islands, cliffs, beautiful cities and villages, and it rias (sort of estuaries) where the best seafood in Spain is collected daily.
+Mainly known to tourists thanks to its capital, Santiago de Compostela, Galicia boasts sandy beaches, islands, cliffs, beautiful cities and villages, and its rias (sort of estuaries) where the best seafood in Spain is collected daily.

 Galicia is far from the most obvious images that pop up when the word Spain is mentioned.
-Green valleys that make you think of Ireland, stone-built villages (rather than the white villages of Southern Spain) and celtic culture.
+Green valleys that make you think of Ireland, stone-built villages (rather than the white villages of Southern Spain) and Celtic culture.

 Galicia is a land of mysteries.
 A popular Galician saying “Las Meigas, haberlas haylas” (“witches, yes, they exist) is known throughout Spain.
 A traditional alcoholic drink called Queimada is prepared whilst a conxuro (an ancient spell) is read.
-The conxuro has celtic roots and is meant to remove the bad spirits from the air, and from those who drink queimada.
+The conxuro has Celtic roots and is meant to remove the bad spirits from the air, and from those who drink queimada.
 The people of Galicia are hospitable, with a sense of humor full of irony, and they are famous for answering questions.

 One of the top tourist attractions of Galicia is its gastronomy.
 Galician gastronomy is rich and varied.
 The mountains and the inland areas are famous for their tasty and hearty dishes, while the sea brings the exquisite seafood and fish that populate its Rias and estuaries.